ReneeFranzwa/careers.edsurge.com/_posts/2015-3-17-intern-data-engineer.md

 not_available: false
 ---

-[EdSurge](http://www.edsurge.com) is dedicated to helping people understand how educational technology can be used to help improve the global educational ecosystem.
+[EdSurge](http://www.edsurge.com) is a startup dedicated to helping people understand how educational technology can be used to help improve the global educational ecosystem.

 We are looking to build an internal database of publicly available information regarding different schools and learning institutions.